10 Finance and Accounting Skills

 Whether it’s addressing the financial implications of a complicated business structure or coming up with a personalized solution for a client’s tax dilemma, a record of solving problems will see your career grow in leaps and bounds.

-The increased focus on digitization and automation has encouraged more hiring managers to look for financial professionals with the right IT skills to leverage new financial systems.
+The increased focus on digitization and automation has encouraged more hiring managers to look for financial professionals with the right technology skills to leverage new financial systems.

-Candidates who can demonstrate knowledge and competency in predictive analytics, accounts payable automation, SAP accounting software or Oracle will find themselves in demand.
+Candidates who can demonstrate knowledge and competency in predictive analytics, cloud computing and automation and enterprise resource planning, plus Excel and other accounting software will find themselves in demand.

 8. Management experience